 Tusks function like incisors.
 They are similar to any other type of animal teeth.
 However, these “teeth” are used for more than just food.
 African bush elephants use their tusks for foraging, digging, and fending off rare attacks from predators such as leopards and lions.

-When you look at an African bush elephant, you see two-thirds of their tusks.
-The final third of their tusks are embedded into the elephant's head.
+When you look at an African bush elephant, you see two-thirds of its tusks.
+The final third of their tusks are embedded into the elephant’s head.
 That is where the tissue, pulp, and nerves of the tusk are located.

 8. There Are Only 300,000 Elephants Left